If you haven’t tried grazing boards, you will be amazed by how easy they are to put together and how gorgeous they look on your table!

-Cookie cutters – Instead of doing the regular cubes or slices of fresh fruit or veggies, use cookie cutters for whatever the party’s theme is.
-Fourth of July party – make star-shaped watermelon.
-Airplane birthday bash – make airplane shaped cantaloupe.
+Cookie cutters – Instead of regular cubes or slices of fresh fruit or veggies, use cookie cutters for whatever the party’s theme is.
+Outdoor party – make flower-shaped watermelon.
+Airplane birthday bash – make airplane-shaped cantaloupe.
 Kids will love the fun shapes while snacking on healthy goodies.
 Don’t ditch the watermelon shell.
 You can use that as the bowl to hold a fruit salad and makes the table more appealing than just serving fruit in bowls.

 Cheese and crackers are like peanut butter and jelly.
 They just go together.
 Don’t be afraid to try a variety of different cheeses.
 Kids will surprise you and may try more things than you think.
 To get the most out of your cheese, here is a diagram on how to cut cheeses of all shapes and styles.